-In a coinbase transaction the miner is allowed to transfer the current mining reward for solving the proof-of-work problem as well as all transaction fees.
-The reward for finding a valid block is currently 25 BTC and is halved every 210000 blocks.
+In a coinbase transaction the miner is allowed to transfer the current mining subsidy, as well as transaction fees for all included transactions, as a reward for solving the proof-of-work problem.
+The subsidy for finding a valid block is currently 25 BTC and is halved every 210000 blocks.
 The transaction fee, on the other hand, is computed for each transaction as the difference between the sum of input values (referenced output values) and the sum of output values.
-The miner is allowed to claim both the mining reward and the transaction fee of all the included transactions.